kokosing/trino-rest/README.md

    AND j.owner = 'nineinchnick' AND j.repo = 'trino-rest'
 ```

-Note that such query would perform :
+Note that such query would perform:
 * one HTTP request to count all runs,
 * one HTTP request to get the runs
 * one HTTP request **for each run** to get its jobs